 In addition to everyday operational issues affecting small businesses, inflation is a top concern for many.
 Indeed, another small business stat to keep in mind is that 35% of entrepreneurs are concerned about how inflation will impact their sales, according to the most recent Verizon Small Business Survey.

 In response, 63% of small business owners plan to raise prices, according to a PNC survey.
 Furthermore, 69% are making other changes, such as cutting costs, managing cash flow better and increasing efficiency.

 Between 1994 and 2018, an average of 67.6% of new businesses, or about two-thirds, survived beyond 2 years, according to long-term tracking of small business facts by the U.S. Department of Labor’s Bureau of Labor Statistics (BLS) and the Census Bureau.

-Businesses typically fail for a number of common reasons, according to a survey by business analytics provider CB Insights.
-Causes of business failure are led by:
+Businesses typically don’t succeed for the following reasons, according to a survey by business analytics provider CB Insights:

-- No market need for the company’s product or service (cited as a factor by 42% of survey respondents)
+- No market need for the company’s product or service (42%)

 - Cash-flow shortages (29%)